deislabs/mystikos/doc/user-getting-started-tee-aware.md

 * an ephemeral private key corresponding to the public key embedded in the certificate.

+Both credentials are then saved to a fixed location in the file system.
+Note the private key is exported in PEM format.
 With both the certificate and the private key, the application can establish an attested TLS channel with a peer, as long as the peer could perform verification on the certificate and relate it to the root of trust from